daveho/DIY8bit/Episode1e/README.md

 In this episode, I implement my
-[FPGA VGA text display](https://github.com/daveho/FPGA_VGA) as a module for the 6809 system.
+[FPGA VGA text display](https://github.com/daveho/FPGA_VGA) design as a module for the 6809 system.

 Link to video: coming soon!